cabforum/smime/SBR.md

 2. **Authentication of organization identity**: Completed validation of organization identity in accordance with [Section 3.2.3](#323-authentication-of-organization-identity) SHALL be obtained no more than 825 days prior to issuing the Certificate.

-      Validation of authority in in accordance with [Section 3.2.6](#326-validation-of-authority) SHALL be obtained no more than 825 days prior to issuing the Certificate, unless a contract between the CA and the Applicant specifies a different term.
+      Validation of authority in accordance with [Section 3.2.6](#326-validation-of-authority) SHALL be obtained no more than 825 days prior to issuing the Certificate, unless a contract between the CA and the Applicant specifies a different term.
 For example, the contract MAY include the perpetual assignment of roles until revoked by the Applicant or CA, or until the contract expires or is terminated.

 3. **Authentication of individual identity**: Completed validation of Individual identity in accordance with [Section 3.2.4](#324-authentication-of-individual-identity) SHALL be obtained no more than 825 days prior to issuing the Certificate.